?> Skip to content

 A solicitor dealing with probate will usually retain sufficient funds to pay taxes, costs, and expenses and can be asked to make interim payments if it is likely the estate will take some time to finalise.
 HMRC can be slow to finalise the tax position so it may be prudent in some cases to retain funds to pay inheritance or other taxes before making payments to beneficiaries.

-How do I pay inheritance tax if it is due?
+How do I pay Inheritance Tax if it is due?

-If inheritance tax is due, then usually payment can be arranged with the deceased’s banks and building societies and is paid directly to HMRC before Probate is granted.
+If Inheritance Tax is due, then usually payment can be arranged with the deceased’s banks and building societies and is paid directly to HMRC before Probate is granted.
 If the deceased does not have sufficient liquid assets to meet the tax bill, we can advise about other options depending on the circumstances.

-Who pays solicitor's fees for probate?
+Who pays solicitor's fees for Probate?

 What assets are subject to probate?